mata649/cqrs_on_aws/README.md

 # CQRS on AWS
 This project is a demo of using CQRS and Event-Driven Architecture with DDD.
 Terraform and the Serverless framework have been used to handle the infrastructure and lambda function deployments.
-The Command and Query bus has been implemented in memory.
-It's just an easy way to keep the focus on how it works and its benefits and not on how to implement a bus on X or Y. For events, we've got the Event Bus using SQS and SNS to handle the flow of information between different parts of the system.
+For events, we've got the Event Bus using SQS and SNS to handle the flow of information between different parts of the system.

 ## Diagram